koii-network/docs/concepts/introduction/welcome.md

 <Card
     title="<p>🛠️ <strong>Tools</strong></p>"
     description=" <p>Building something great is a waste of time if no one can use it.
-That's why we've built industry-leading tools to secure your assets, trade your personal compute power, and onboard your community.</p>" link="tools"
+That's why we've built industry-leading tools to secure your assets, trade your personal computing power, and onboard your community.</p>" link="tools"
     linkText="Try out the Koii Tools"
     svgName="tools"